tangentsoft/pidp8i/README.md

 <a id="configuring"></a>
 ## Configuring, Building and Installing

-This software distribution builds and installs in the same way as most other Linux/Unix software these days.
-The short-and-sweet is:
+For a stock build, say:

+    $ cd ~/pidp8i
-    $ ./configure && make && sudo make install
+    $ ./configure && tools/mmake && sudo make install

-The `configure` step is generally needed only the first time you build the software in a new directory.
-You may want to add options, described [below](#options).
+You may want to add options to the `configure` step, described [below](#options).

-Subsequent software updates and rebuilds should not require that you re-run the `configure` step, even if you gave custom options.
-The build system detects when the configuration is outdated and re-runs the `configure` script with the same options.
-If for some reason that automatic re-configuration fails, you can kick it off manually:
+Subsequent software updates and rebuilds should not require that you re-run the `configure` step manually, but if automatic re-configuration fails, you can force it:

     $ make reconfig

-The “`make`” step above will take quite a while to run, especially on the slower Pi boards.
+The “`mmake`” step above will take quite a while to run, especially on the slower Pi boards.
 The longest single step is building the OS/8 disk packs from source media.
 Be patient; the build process almost certainly isn’t frozen.

-If you’re on a multi-core Pi, You can speed the build process up some by running “`tools/mmake`” instead of directly calling “`make`”.
-It runs Make in a mode that lets it do a lot of work in parallel, making better use of your multiple CPU cores.
-That OS/8 media rebuild step is choked down to a single thread, though, so this won’t help with that.
-(This is a generic, portable script, so if you’re a software developer, feel free to reuse `mmake` and `corecount` on your own systems.)

 Only the `make install` step needs to be done via “`sudo`”.
-For the most part, we’ve tried very hard to minimize the places where you need to use root privileges to get something done within the PiDP-8/I software distribution.
+No other step requires root privileges.

+After running “`sudo make install`” the first time, you will have to log out and back in to get the installation’s “bin” directory into your `PATH`.

 <a id="using"></a>
 ## Using the Software

-After running “`sudo make install`” the first time, you will have to log out and back in to get the installation’s “bin” directory into your `PATH`.

 For the most part, this software distribution works like the [old stable 2015.12.15 distribution][osd].
-Its [documentation][oprj] therefore describes this software too, for the most part.
-Beyond that, you might find our [Learning More](/#learning) links helpful.
+Its [documentation][oprj] therefore describes this software too, though there are [significant differences][mdif].

-The largest user-visible difference between the two software distributions is that many of the shell commands are different:
+Quick start:

 1. To start the simulator running in the background: